 The fact that Filion had even less success in getting attention could be due to the more neutral description that he chose, but just as well it could be because fewer efforts were made to make the bug known to Mozilla developers.
-However, this episode exemplifies how strategic communication (humour in this case) is brought into a bricolage process to solve a problem, and reflects certain male-centered values, though implicitly.
+However, this episode exemplifies how strategic communication (humour in this case) is brought into a bricolage process to solve a problem and reflects certain male-centred values implicitly.
 After identifying a bug, the reporter, instead of providing a plain description of the fault, provided an anecdote containing a heterohegemonic presupposition in his pitch of the problem to attract more attention.
 The light-hearted tone gave the bug report much currency to flow in the busy and complex bug tracking system.
-However, while successfully securing the attention (resources) from fellow developers on this particularly bug, the content of this bug report reflects the heterohegemonic value that is prevailing in mainstream society.
-For example, the use of 'Dude', and a heterosexual male gaze on a highly sexualised and objectified female celebrity model, and the rather patronising tone throughout the message.
-The gendering process started when the bug reporter assumed fellow developers would share his worldview or background belief (assuming that the female blond model is a symbol of beauty and a pleasant image on a computer monitor).
-This presupposition was verified (thereby exacerbating the already gendered situation) when much needed resources (attention from fellow developers) were allocated.
-It was confirmed that the presupposition was mutually known by the reporter and the addressee; both parties considered such an utterance appropriate in context.
+However, while successfully securing the attention (resources) from fellow developers on this particular bug, the content of this bug report reflects the heterohegemonic value that is prevailing in mainstream society.
+For example, the use of 'Dude', and a heterosexual male gaze on a highly sexualized and objectified female celebrity model, and the rather patronizing tone throughout the message.
+The gendering process started when the bug reporter assumed fellow developers would share his worldview or background belief (assuming that the blonde female model is a symbol of beauty and a pleasant image on a computer monitor).
+This presupposition was verified (thereby exacerbating the already gendered situation) when much-needed resources (attention from fellow developers) were allocated.
+It was confirmed that the presupposition was mutually known by the reporter and the addressee; both parties considered such an utterance appropriate in the context.
 The well-received bug report reaffirms that such a brogrammer's view and culture is accepted and shared.

-There had been other signs of hegerohegemonic culture.
-It turns out that the source code to which the patches were applied in bugs 83774 and 93105 was called "libpr0n".
+There had been other signs of heterohegemonic culture.
+It turns out that the source code to which the patches were applied in bugs 83774 and 93105 was called 'libprOn'.
 A Mozilla forum gave the following explanation for this name:

-"The main goal of the library is to render pornographic images in an efficient way.
-Plus, the name "imglib2" is boring."10
+The main goal of the library is to render pornographic images in an efficient way.
+Plus, the name 'imglib2' is boring.10

 As developers are aware that the Bugzilla bug reports are public, the casual use of gendered cultural references might be indicators of bigger underlying issues.
-In this particular case of the so-called 'Heidi Bug', there had been both positive and negative effects on the capacity of the bug to attract attention and resources.
-The way through which the "Heidi bug" and other bugs closely related to it were fixed seems to suggest that the 'small and casual talk' used to 'frame' a question is not trivial at all.
+In this particular case of the so-called 'Heidi bug', there had been both positive and negative effects on the capacity of the bug to attract attention and resources.
+The way through which the 'Heidi bug' and other bugs closely related to it were fixed seems to suggest that the 'small and casual talk' used to 'frame' a question is not trivial at all.
 In fact, the adoption of a heterosexual masculine pose in a specific context might help bricolage.
 But, the very same strategy may not be replicable in other contexts (as it has not been seen elsewhere).
-Some fellow developers remarked that the gendered attitude and behaviours are not welcome for resolving a bug.
+Some fellow developers remarked that the gendered attitude and behaviours are not welcome for resolving a bug (as seen in the discussion in the next section).